If you're wondering if you need pet health insurance for your Shih Tzu or not, read this article and then decide if it

 She rushed her dog to an emergency Veterinarian where she would find the medical bills ran into the thousands of dollars.

-She hadn't planned for something like this, and although had some money put away, she didn't have the means to pay for the medical care her dog would need to be well again.
+She hadn't planned for something like this, and although she had some money put away, she didn't have the means to pay for the medical care her dog would need to be well again.

-Although the medical staff was sympathetic to her, they told her that she would have to make a decision to either go ahead with the surgeries or put her beloved dog down.
+Although the medical staff was sympathetic to her, they told her that she would have to decide whether to go ahead with the surgeries or put her beloved dog down.

-She was devastated by the thought of doing the later, but didn't know how she was going to pay for what was needed.
+She was devastated by the thought of doing the latter but didn't know how she would pay for what was needed.

-For many pet parents, this is simply out of their budget, and in those cases they often have to make the decision to proceed with the expensive medical treatments and go into debt, or to let their beloved pet go.
+For many pet parents, this is simply out of their budget.
+When emergencies arise, they often have to decide to proceed with the expensive medical treatments and go into debt or let their beloved pet go.